Monday, March 24, 2025

 A) Check your gaming center software:

-This is located usually on the lower right corner.
-If you can’t find it, just type “Lenovo” or ‘ASUS’ in the search bar and an app with a similar name should pop up.
+This is usually located in the lower right corner of the taskbar.
+If you can’t find it, simply type “Lenovo,” “ASUS,” or your laptop brand in the Windows search bar, and the corresponding app should appear.

 B) Check the BIOS.